 The concept of the West is from the Greco-Roman civilization in Europe and the advent of Christianity.
 The Western world has been influenced by the traditions of the Renaissance, the Protestant Reformation, and the Age of Enlightenment and was shaped by the colonialism of the 15th-20th centuries.
 This mass exportation of culture to the rest of the world was known as Westernization.

 By the mid-20th century, Western culture was widespread throughout the world with the help of mass media, such as television, film, radio, and music.
 The term "Western culture" is used broadly to refer to traditions, social norms, religious beliefs, technologies, and political systems.
-Because the culture is so widespread, today the term "Western world" has a cultural, economic, and political definition.
+Because the culture is so widespread today, the term "Western world" has a cultural, economic, and political definition.

-The cultural definition, known as the Latin West, broadly refers to all of the countries that were shaped by Western Christianity (Catholic and Protestant churches), have similar cultural and ethical values, and use the Latin alphabet.
+The cultural definition, known as the Latin West, broadly refers to all of the countries shaped by Western Christianity (Catholic and Protestant churches), have similar cultural and ethical values, and use the Latin alphabet.

 The political definition is known as the Cold War West.
 These countries had democratic, capitalist governments after World War II and were aligned against the USSR.
 The common defining factor in these countries is against communism.
 They were referred to as "First World countries".

 The third definition is the economic definition, known as the Rich West.
 This is a narrower definition that includes European-settled countries with GDPs per capita over US$10,000.
 This does not include many Central and South American countries included in the other definitions but includes former communist countries that were excluded from the political definition.